 MARK THE SPOT

 Marking your area can make it easier for you to locate ambush spots during windy days.
 Using marker buoys is a great idea because they come with a heavy sinker and cord wrapped around the float.
 With the help of sonar, locate the biggest depth change and mark each corner with a buoy.
 Fish tend to stay at the edges and on the leeward side of the underwater habitat.
 A good tip for fishing on windy days is to drift across the corners of the underwater habitat, then let your bait float across the shallow part and then down the sides.
-This method can let you enjoy a successful catch.

 CHECK THE DOCKS AND PIERS

 Wind creates disruptions underwater and forces the fish to feed closer to the surface.
-For that reason, move shallower to catch potential fish in the area.
+For that reason, move to shallower water to catch potential fish in the area.
 If you usually fish 15 to 20 feet deep into the water, try fishing in five to 10 feet of water on those same points on windy days.
 There’s a good chance the wind will have pushed the fish to the shallower parts of the water.

 Is there anything you can add?
 Share your thoughts below.